 This is a picture of my Art Car, the Aquatic Mosaitic.
-It is being controlled by my little guy, Mr. Markie, who is alive and well in spite of being turned into a Menorah.
+It was being controlled by my little guy, Mr. Markie, who is living the good life at the great dog park in the sky.

 I am drawn to working with glass because I love the rich colors, but I also love the inherent danger in glass.
 The razor sharp edges will hurt and draw blood if not treated with respect!

 Many of the materials I use are scrap, broken, or left over pieces.
 Some of my most beautiful glass is discarded, unique, hand blown.

 Making beautiful art from broken pieces is very compelling.

 Both glass and mirrors reflect light, changing their message as the viewer moves, and as the ambient light changes.
 The pieces are constantly changing, constantly in movement.

 Layering colored glass and mirrors creates sculptural pieces that have even more changes with light and movement.